Reading Time: 8 minutes

 • I don’t have the skills.

-There are also those who do not identify as disabled, and those who experience temporary or situational disability.
+Given more than one in 5 Australians identify as having disability, it’s likely that you do in fact know someone who would appreciate better web accessibility.
+There are also those who don’t identify as disabled, and those who experience temporary or situational disability.
 Perhaps a broken arm makes it difficult to use a mouse, or a noisy environment presents hearing challenges.

 Making content accessible is why the internet exists